-Robert hung the blackboard in the local schoolhouse and also worked at butchering.
-He also, as a hobby, tended bees (hence, the bee hives) and sold the honey to neighbors.
-William worked on a stoneboat clearing the fields (a stoneboat transported heavy objects such as...um...stones.
-I didn't know that - now I do!), as well as furniture making.
+Robert also, as a hobby, tended bees (hence, the bee hives) and sold the honey to neighbors.
+William worked on a stoneboat clearing the fields (a stoneboat transported heavy objects such as...um...stones), as well as the aforementioned furniture making.

 |Someone has to do the book work.|